Who can be the perpetrator of a crime?

 In the course of criminal proceedings, the offender may be referred to by other terms such as suspect, accused, defendant or convicted.
 They are still the same person.
 It depends only on what evidence is gathered and how the proceedings proceed.

 • A person maybe a suspect from the time the suspicion is communicated until the time the application for punishment is submitted to the court.
-The Code of Criminal Procedure also uses the term to refer to a person who can be arrested because, for example, he has been caught committing a crime.
+The Code of Criminal Procedure also uses the term to refer to a person who can be arrested because, for example, he or she has been caught committing a crime.

 • The accused is the person concerned at the point where criminal proceedings are initiated against him.